Mass-Zero constrained molecular dynamics for electrostatic interactions: Theory

+thus avoiding the calculation of the square of matrix.
+The time-updated values of the discretized electrostatic potential are finally obtained as where $\bm{y}^*$ is the solution of Equation~\ref{eq:SHAKEy}.
+This solution is obtained iteratively using a solver of choice, in this work the \ac{mg} method.
+Figure~\ref{fig:algorithm} shows the pseudocode for the overall algorithm.

-When required by Algorithm 1 (step 6 in the figure), we employ Algorithm 2 in the figure to obtain the updated electrostatic forces for the physical DoF.
-The computation of the Lagrange multipliers $\bm{\eta}$ in Algorithm 2 (point 3) is performed by solving the corresponding linear system using the preconditioned linear conjugate gradient (PLCG) method \cite{coretti:2022,Hestenes:1952, elber:2011}.
-The procedure is detailed in Appendix~\ref{appendix:matrix_vec_opt}.
-The algorithm is easily parallelizable, due to the sparsity of ${\bm{M}}$.\footnote{The fact that every row of ${\bf M}$ has only 7 non zero entries enables to perform the matrix-vector multiplication with a complexity of $\mathcal{O}(\mathcal{N})$, strongly reducing the computational bottleneck of the brute-force approach that scales like $\mathcal{O}(\mathcal{N}^2)$.
-Note also that explicit storage of the matrix is not necessary} \\ Finally, note that, even though we derived the evolution equations in the (N,V,E) ensemble, the generalization to other ensembles and in particular to (N,V,T) systems, is straightforward.
-In fact, the presence of a thermostat, e.g. Langevin, will only affect the evolution equations for the physical DoF and not the computation of the electrostatic potential via Algorithm 2.
+\\ Note that, even though we derived the evolution equations in the (N,V,E) ensemble, the generalization to other ensembles and in particular to (N,V,T) systems, is straightforward.
+The thermostat (e.g., Langevin) affects only the physical \ac{dof}, leaving the computation of the electrostatic potential in Algorithm~2 unchanged.